ejans/odoo_new_api_guideline/source/environment.rst

 Displayed Name of Record
 ########################

-With new API a notion of display name is introduced.
+With the new API a notion of display name is introduced.
 It uses the function ``name_get`` under the hood.